RMI-PACTA/r2dii.physical.risk/README.md

 ### Setting up Project Specifications

-Project specifications mustn be first set in the file `setup_project_specifications.R`.
+Project specifications must be first set in the file `setup_project_specifications.R`.
 Things such as paths to input and output data directories are set in this file.
 The physical risk module requires many different inputs and outputs.
 An example full directory